-With love to Ethel: the story of Shoeing Smith/Private William Preston Sidney
+With Love to Ethel: the story of Shoeing Smith/Private William Preston Sidney

-Many of the millions of men and women who served in the First World War left little written evidence of their experience and many rarely ever spoke about it afterwards.
+Few of the men and women who served in the First World War left written evidence of their experience and many rarely ever spoke about it afterwards.
 The British Army kept records of service but unfortunately, more than half of these documents were destroyed in 1940, when a German bombing raid struck the War Office repository in London.
-Years later descendants may find photographs and be able to reconstruct part of their story from these, as happened with Pte Antonio Dellafera.
+Years later, descendants may find photographs and be able to reconstruct part of their story from these, as happened with Private Antonio Dellafera.
 Official diaries were kept for most of the military units.
 It is not known how many soldiers kept a personal diary, but these are invaluable for the family historian and often remain tucked away for years, unpublished and unseen.
 Increasingly, these memoirs are being located, transcribed and the incredible stories of ordinary men and women shared.
 William Preston Sidney was one of those men and this is his story.
 He served in France, Flanders and Italy and there is an incredible link with the hospital in Turin.

 William Preston Sidney was born in Doncaster, Yorkshire on 3 November 1894.
 His father was Thomas Sidney and his mother, Ada Sidney (née Wilburn).
 William had 6 siblings, 4 brothers and 2 sisters.
 In 1901 the family was dispersed as shown by the census and it is thought that this was because William’s mother was in the Southport Convalescent Hospital.
 However, by 1911 the family was together again, living at 45 Apley Road in Doncaster.
 William, known as Will to the family, was aged 16 years and working as a Blacksmith’s Apprentice for a company called Hemstock’s, also in Doncaster.